⚠️⚠️⚠️

 #> W X Y Z f4

-Now let’s develop a simple ABC pipeline which will infer the posterior distributions of two sets of parameters we are interested in: \(N_e\) of each population lineage, as well as split times between our populations of interest.
+Now let’s develop a simple ABC pipeline which will infer the posterior distributions of two sets of parameters we are interested in: of each population lineage, as well as split times between our populations of interest, and the gene-flow proportion.

 Let’s begin by loading demografr together with the R package slendr on which demografr relies on for building and simulating demographic models.